sensiblecodeio/csv-to-cantabular-metadata-2021/README.md

 One of the log lines contains build and version information such as this:

 ```
-t=2022-01-01 00:00:00,000 lvl=INFO msg=Build created=2022-01-01T00:00:00.000000 best_effort=False dataset_filter="TS" geography_file="geography.csv" versions_data=1 versions_schema=1.3 versions_script=1.3.3
+t=2022-01-01 00:00:00,000 lvl=INFO msg=Build created=2022-01-01T00:00:00.000000 best_effort=False dataset_filter="" geography_file="geography1.csv,geography2.csv" versions_data=30 versions_schema=1.3 versions_script=1.3.3
 ```

   - `created` is the time at which the script was executed.
   - `best_effort` is `True` if the `--best-effort` flag was set, else it is `False`.
   - `dataset_filter` is the JSON-quoted `--dataset-filter` value if that option was set, else it is an empty string.
-  - `geography_file` is the JSON-quoted basename of the geography file supplied with the `-g` flag if that option was set, else it is an empty string.
+  - `geography_file` is the JSON-quoted list of basenames of the geography files supplied with the `-g` or `-d` flags if either of those options was set, else it is an empty string.
   - `versions_data` is the metadata source version and is taken from the last record in `Metadata_Version.csv`.
   - `versions_schema` is the ONS metadata schema version.
   - `versions_script` is the version of the Python script.